paritytech/command-bot/README.md

   development server which automatically restarts when you make changes to the source files
-6. Trigger the [commands](#pull-request-commands) in the repositories where you've installed the GitHub Apps (Step 2) and check if it works
+6. Trigger the [commands](#pull-request-commands) in the repositories where you've installed the GitHub App (Step 2) and check if it works

 # Deployment <a name="deployment"></a>